mgabriell1/EUKsemble/README.md

     - Minimum contig length for k-mer-based classification must be equal or greater than Kaiju's one
 2. Then execute `./EUKs_classification_pipeline.sh EUKs_classification_pipeline-CONFIG.conf`

+By default the results are saved in a subfolder next to the classified assembly called `{Assembly name}_EUK_classification/`, where `{Assembly name}` is the name of the assembly to be classified.
+This behaviour can be changed in the `OTHER PARAMETERS` section of the config file.
 N.B.: In case the prediction is carried out on the webserver the pipeline has to be run twice: once, to prepare the files, and then after obtaining the contigs predictions provided by Kaiju's webserver.

 ## Citation